feedloop/qore-sdk/doc/source/index.html.md

 ## Update a row

-To do an update operation, data parameter of `allTasks` view with an id of _some-task-id_.
+To do an update operation, data parameter of `allTasks` view with an id being sent as parameter.

 And also `data` object must be compliant with the schema of the view, excluding the `id` field similar to the insert operation above.